 Why do you believe organics are important, even in products that don’t necessarily fall under the ‘health food’ category?

-Well, one of my favourite anecdotes about organic food is, ‘Try organic food.
-Or, as your grandparents used to call it, food.’
-In my opinion, all food should be grown and produced sustainably without harmful chemicals, GMOs and artificial preservatives and additives.
+Well, one of my favourite anecdotes about organic food is, ‘try organic food’.
+Or, as your grandparents used to call it, ‘food.’
+In my opinion, all food should be grown without harmful chemicals or GMOs.
+And all food should be produced without artificial ingredients, preservatives or additives.
 All food should be produced ethically with consideration for animal welfare, good working conditions and without depleting lands and destroying natural habitats.
 It’s a shame, in a way, that unless you see that a product is certified organic, you can’t expect this.
-I’m thinking you should be offered this in any food you eat, not just health food.
+This should be offered in all food you eat, not just health food.

 Can you give us an idea of the process involved in getting products such as rocky road and cookies?

-For example, when we decided to make an organic rocky road, we already had our certified organic fair trade chocolate, the fresh Australian organic almonds and the organic desiccated coconut, but we needed to find organic raspberry jellies and organic marshmallows.
-As you can imagine, our search for the right ingredients goes worldwide as there are many limitations in availability, quality and shipment to Australia.
+For example, when we decided to make an organic rocky road, we already had our certified organic fair trade ingredients such as: chocolate, Australian almonds and desiccated coconut.
+But we still needed to find organic raspberry jellies and marshmallows.
+Our search for the right ingredients goes worldwide.
+There are many limitations in availability, quality and shipment to Australia.
 And, other than each ingredient needing organic certification, it also needs to meet our team of taste testers.
-In our rocky roads we have five certified organic ingredients, three of which are also made up of other certified organic ingredients.
-Every ingredient and every step has been required to comply with strict guidelines in order to qualify as organic.
+There are five certified organic ingredients in the Rocky Road.
+Three of these ingredients are made up of other certified organic ingredients.
+In order to qualify as organic, every ingredient and every step has to comply with strict guidelines.
 It’s pretty clear to see the vast difference between organic and non-organic.
 Being in the organic industry is rewarding but far from easy.

 Do you enjoy making sweets and desserts?
 If so, what do you like to make?

 In the kitchen, I’m more of a savoury cook.
 I use our butter and Rapadura sugar daily.
-I’ve also gotten pretty good at making organic cookies after years of R&D in our boutique bakery!
+After years of R&D in our boutique bakery, I’m pretty good at making cookies.
 I leave the tricky sweets and desserts to my family and others on the team.